KehindeAkinbowale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add execute permission to owner and group and read only to other users
+Adding execution to all users